sugaroidbot/sugaroid/docs/source/introduction/acknowledgements.rst

 ================

 **Sugaroid AI** has become possible to millions of open source developers.
+I would like to thank our school Principal, Mr. Gopinath Menon, and my Computer Science Teacher, Mrs. Sujitha Lawrence, for morale support and guidance provided for the same.
 Particularly to mention, I would like to thank `@GuntherCox <https://github.com/gunthercox>`_ for the ``chatterbot`` library and `@explosion <https://explosion.ai>`_ for `spaCy <https://github.com/explosion/spaCy>`_ , the machine